jkittner/netatmo-auth-app/README.md

       ```bash
       chmod 600 app.json
       ```
-    - the `redirect_uri` must be set in your app's settings and match the one configured in this file
+    - the `redirect_uri` must match your netatmo app's settings
 1.  run the app
-    - in the terminal run to start the web-app:
+    - in the terminal run to start the web app:
       ```bash
       netatmo-auth-app
       ```
-    - open your browser at http://localhost:5000
+    - open your browser at http://127.0.0.1:5000
 1.  log into your account

     1. click _Login to Netatmo_.
 You will be redirected to the Netatmo page